-If a person is found guilty of a DUI after an Alexandria DUI trial, the judge may ask for additional evidence to mitigate some of the circumstances prior to the sentencing event.
+If a person is found guilty of a DUI after an Alexandria trial, the judge may ask for additional evidence to mitigate some of the circumstances prior to the sentencing event.
 However, some judges will simply proceed immediately to sentencing after hearing all of the evidence of the case.

 An attorney may have an opportunity to argue for a specific sentence, but many of the penalties that are associated with an Alexandria DUI are statutory, meaning they are not subject to argument or the discretion of the judge.

 The court and the jury are two different sentencing events.
 If you are found guilty by a jury in the formal sentencing phase in which evidence to the jury is presented, this would only occur at the Alexandria Circuit Court if you had a jury trial.
 For a majority of case, however, the sentencing phase occurs right after in the case of the bench trial.
-In the general district court, or a bench trial in circuit court, in either of these occasions, you may have the opportunity to present additional evidence of it is anything that is otherwise not relevant to guilt or innocence and your attorney would be able to make additional arguments on your behalf.
+In the general district court, or a bench trial in circuit court, in either of these occasions, you may have the opportunity to present additional evidence of it is anything that is otherwise not relevant to guilt or innocence and your local DUI attorney would be able to make additional arguments on your behalf.